Workplace Injury Lawyer in Michigan: Safety Codes for Construction Workers

 6. Handling and Processing Dangerous Chemicals

 If you have been affected by a workplace violation of code, you are entitled to seek legal help.
-Contact Cochran, Kroll & Associates, P.C. with any questions you may have on 1-866-MICH-LAW (1-866-642-4529) and for a no obligation case evaluation.
+You may also be entitled to workers’ compensation benefits if you were injured on the job.